alailink/PandasWorkshopNeuroscience/3_Functions.md

 data = pd.concat([data1, data2], axis=0)
 #axis 0 indicates vertical. axis 1 is horizontal.
 I have never remembered this in my life.
 ```
-Hint, this can be done recursively as each file comes in, and you add onto the existing larger dataframe each time.
+This can be done recursively as each file comes in, and you add onto the existing larger dataframe each time.
 Another thing to notice is how data is passed into the concat function, as a list \[data1, data2....].
 Theoretically, any number of dataframes can be passed into that list.

+### Hints
-Two ways to declare "day"
+Two ways to declare "day".
+(1) you can use the filename itself.
-you can either declare it yourself using some kind of iterative variable:
+(2) you can declare it yourself using some kind of iterative variable:
 ```python
 i = 1
 loop:
   i+=1
 ```

-or you can somehow use the filename itself.
+If you concatenate multiple files in your for loop, you will probably need separate "if" statements for the first run and all consecutive runs.
+Because there's nothing to concatenate on the first loop.